One of the stars of the 2016 Geneva Motor Show, the Kia Niro is the first hybrid car to be sold by the Korean manufacturer in the UK.

-Thanks to the location of the battery pack under the seats, the All-New Niro provides 427 litres of luggage space with rear seats and an impressive 1,425 litres when the rear seats are folded.
+Thanks to the location of the battery pack, which are under the seats, the Kia Niro provides 427-litres of luggage space with rear seats and an impressive 1,425-litres when the rear seats are folded.
 These figures reduce by 54 litres on the Niro '2' grade up due to the luggage tray.

-Evaluating both camera and radar data, Autonomous Emergency Braking (AEB) can detect a potential collision with a vehicle, pedestrian or obstacle, warn you and even apply maximum braking power to stop the vehicle or minimise damage.
+Evaluating both camera and radar data, the Autonomous Emergency Braking (AEB) can detect a potential collision with a vehicle, pedestrian or obstacle.
+It warns you and can even apply maximum braking power to stop the vehicle or minimise damage.
 Available as a standard feature on the 'First Edition'.

-A radar sensor behind the grille measures the distance to the vehicle ahead, and automatically maintains a safe distance by controlling speed, up to the speed set by the driver even if the driver does not accelerate or brake.
-Available as a standard feature on the 'First Edition'
+Behind the grille, a radar sensor measures the distance to the vehicle ahead and automatically maintains a safe distance by controlling speed, up to the speed set by the driver - even if the driver doesn't accelerate or brake.
+This feature is available as a standard feature on the 'First Edition'.